schollz/paracosms/TUTORIAL.md

 you can manipulate up to 112 samples.

-each sample can be used as a loop or as a one-shot that plays until it reaches the end.
+each sample can be used as a loop or as a "oneshot". a oneshot plays until it reaches the end setpoint.

 one of the main features of paracosms is that it tries to keep everything in synchrony.